0xAtelerix/docs/technology/design-considerations.md

 - Keeps sequencing lightweight enough for near‑real‑time operation
 - Allows Appchain developers to apply custom validation logic without impacting network‑wide throughput

+## Data availability and consistency guarantees

+The universal data layer is key to abstracting and unifing state management across heterogeneous blockchains.
+By exposing a rich, composable data interface and enabling dynamic, on-chain analytics and tokenomics, the data layer dramatically reduces development friction.
+However, this adds complexity in state management and validation, requiring sophisticated tooling and abstractions.

+### Trade-off: Data from blockchain nodes vs oracles

+Using full blockchain nodes to source data provides the freshest, lowest latency, and richest data frames suitable for reactive contracts but comes with costs and operational overhead.

+Oracles can simplify data acquisition but often introduce latency, potential inaccuracies, and limitations on data richness.
+Pelagos's design prioritizes decentralization and resilience while minimizing validator costs while also delivering rich, real-time data.

 ## Historical indexing as a native capability

 A core capability of the Pelagos architecture is the efficient user historical index — a multi-source, developer-defined data layer available to every Appchain.